cjerrington/cjerrington.github.io/src/posts/2023/2023-11-28-knowing-the-long-way.md

 ---
 title: Knowing the long way
-excerpt: 'You have to know the long way, so you know the automation'
+description: 'You have to know the long way, so you know the automation'
 draft: false
 date: 2023-11-28T06:00:00.000Z
 tags: